-- The Standard Option calendar year deductible is \$350 per person. - Under Standard Option Self Only enrollment, the deductible is considered satisfied and benefits are payable for you when your covered expenses applied to the calendar year deductible reach \$350. - Under Standard Option Self Plus One enrollment, the deductible is considered satisfied and benefits are payable for you and one other eligible family member when the combined covered expenses applied to the calendar year deductible for your enrollment reach \$700. - Under Standard Option Self and Family Enrollment, the deductible is considered satisfied for all family members when their combined covered expenses applied to the calendar year deductible for family members reach \$700. - The Standard Option deductible is waived for preventive care. - The High Deductible Health Plan (HDHP) calendar year deductible is \$1,500 for Self Only enrollment and \$1,500 per person for Self Plus One or Self and Family enrollment not to exceed a total family deductible of \$3,000 (each applies separately for services received from Plan providers and non-Plan providers).
+- The Standard Option calendar year deductible is \$350 per person. - Under Standard Option Self Only enrollment, the deductible is considered satisfied and benefits are payable for you when your covered expenses for in- and out-of-network services applied to the calendar year deductible reach \$350. - Under Standard Option Self Plus One enrollment, the deductible is considered satisfied and benefits are payable for you and one other eligible family member when the combined covered expenses for in- and out-of-network services applied to the calendar year deductible for your enrollment reach \$700. - Under Standard Option Self and Family Enrollment, the deductible is considered satisfied for all family members when their combined covered expenses for in- and out-of-network services applied to the calendar year deductible for family members reach \$700. - The Standard Option deductible is waived for preventive care. - The High Deductible Health Plan (HDHP) calendar year deductible is \$1,650 for Self Only enrollment and \$1,650 per person for Self Plus One or Self and Family enrollment not to exceed a total family deductible of \$3,300 (each applies separately for services received from Plan providers and non-Plan providers).

-Note: If you change plans during Open Season, you do not have to start a new deductible under your old plan between January 1 and the effective date of your new plan.
+Note: If you change plans during Open Season, you do not have to start a new deductible under your prior plan between January 1 and the effective date of your new plan.
 If you change plans at another time during the year, you must begin a new deductible under your new plan.

-If you change options in this Plan during the year, we will credit the amount of covered expenses already applied toward the deductible of your old option to the deductible of your new option.
+If you change options in this Plan during the year, we will credit the amount of covered expenses already applied toward the deductible of your prior option to the deductible of your new option.